 All category candidates may easily apply for MBBS Exam if you are fully eligible for this Examination.
 We are going to share all highlights of this Exam Notification with the help of this webpage.
 At this time, candidates should also check Syllabus and Exam Pattern so that you can prepare for this exam.
 This is important that you have done 10th and 12th class with Science Stream.
 This Forms can only be filled with the amazing staff.
 Candidates must be having their Call Letters of this examination by entering Roll Numbers and Date of Birth.

-This is also important to keep all important details which you collect while filling online application forms of AIIMS MBBS Exam 2018.
-AIIMS MBBS Exam was also scheduled on 28th May 2018(expected dates) in so many exam centers.
+This is also important to keep all important details which you collect while filling online application forms of AIIMS MBBS Exam 2022.
+AIIMS MBBS Exam was also scheduled on 17th July 2022 in so many exam centers.
 Candidates appeared in this examination and gave their best to crack this examination.
-Further information of MBBS Entrance Exam 2018 will be given to you time to time.
+Further information of MBBS Entrance Exam 2022 will be given to you time to time.
 Important Details will be shared to you time to time.

 In this examination, there were all Multiple Choice Questions.
 There is also going to be negative marking in this examination.
 This exam was of consisted of 200 Questions and candidates got 3 hours and 30 minutes to solve this examination.
 The main questions of this examination were Physics, Chemistry, Biology and General Knowledge.
 We also know that candidates have given their best in this examination.
 Collect all kind of important information from here and get all important dates.

-- AIIMS MBBS Application Forms Started From: 24th January 2018
+- AIIMS MBBS Application Forms Started From:6th April 2022

 Candidates are just required to check all dates from here and collect their Results on time.
 Only those candidates could appear in this exam who showed their Admit Cards.
 After passing this examination, you will get admissions in most popular institutions and colleges of India for Doctoral course.